Apple shares slide after China government iPhone ban reports

 It is also where most of Apple's products are manufactured by its biggest supplier Foxconn.

-The Wall Street Journal reported on Wednesday that Beijing had ordered central government agency officials to not bring iPhones into the office or use them for work.
+The Wall Street Journal (WSJ) reported on Wednesday that Beijing had ordered central government agency officials to not bring iPhones into the office or use them for work.

 The following day, Bloomberg News reported that the ban may also be imposed on workers at state-owned companies and government-backed agencies.